Moms of boys: whether you have one boy or more, keep these tips in mind as you raise kind, curious, and confident kids in today’s world.

 After I had my eldest, I thought the ideal sibling combo would be to give my son a little sister.
 I even had a name for her—Naomi.
-So imagine my surprise when I learned I would not only have twins, but that both would be boys.
+So, imagine my surprise when I learned that not only would I be having twins, but that both would be boys.

 “Whoa, you must be tired!”